Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

-For the elliptic orbifolds $\mathcal{X}_{r},r=2,3,4,6$, WDVV equations provides a powerful tool in calculating primary GW invariants at genus zero.
-As shown in \cite{Krawitz:2011}, by using WDVV equations and some other axioms in GW theory including the divisor equation, string equation, the dimension formula etc., to determine the whole primary genus zero theory it is enough to calculate just a subset of very few correlators.
-In particular, it was proved in \cite{Krawitz:2011} that all the primary correlators are reconstructed from the so-called \emph{basic correlators} (see Section \ref{sectionreconstruction}).
-A list of all the basic correlators and the WDVV equations for the reconstruction were given in \cite{Shen:2013thesis}.
-Therefore, we only need to deal with the system of first order ODEs (with $\theta_q$ as the derivative) satisfied by the basic correlators whose initial values can be worked out easily by direct calculations in GW theory.
-In this paper, we carefully study these equations and get the following result. \begin{thm} For each of the elliptic orbifolds $\mathcal{X}_{r}$ with $r=2,3,4,6$, the system of WDVV equations satisfied by the basic genus zero orbifold GW correlation functions is equivalent to the set of Ramanujan identities for the corresponding modular group $\Gamma(r)$. \end{thm} Here the modular group $\Gamma(r)$ is the principle subgroup of level $r$ of the full modular group $\mathrm{PSL}(2,\mathbb{Z})$, as will be reviewed in Section \ref{sectionmodularforms}.
-The WDVV equations for the basic correlators and the meaning of the term "equivalent" will be explained in Section \ref{sectionequivalence}.\\
+We observe that these Ramanujan identities resemble the same structure of the WDVV equations obtained from using \eqref{theta-q} which relate derivatives of correlators to their polynomials.
+This is the starting point of the present work.
+In this paper, we carefully study the WDVV equations for all elliptic orbifold $\mathbb{P}^1$'s and get the following result. \begin{thm} For each of the elliptic orbifolds $\mathcal{X}_{r}$ with $r=2,3,4,6$, the system of WDVV equations satisfied by the basic genus zero orbifold GW correlation functions is equivalent to the set of Ramanujan identities for the corresponding modular group $\Gamma(r)$, the principal subgroup of level $r$ of the full modular group $\mathrm{PSL}(2,\mathbb{Z})$. \end{thm} The Ramanujan identities for the modular group $\Gamma(r)$ will be reviewed in Section \ref{sectionmodular}.
+The outline of the proof of this theorem given in Section \ref{sectionequivalence} is as follows.
+WDVV equations provide a powerful tool in calculating primary GW invariants at genus zero.
+Specializing to the elliptic orbifolds $\mathcal{X}_{r},r=2,3,4,6$, as shown in \cite{Satake:2011, Krawitz:2011}, the whole primary genus zero theory is determined by using WDVV equations and some other axioms in GW theory including the divisor equation, string equation, the dimension formula etc. In particular, it was proved in \cite{Krawitz:2011} that all the primary correlators are reconstructed from a subset of very few correlators, called \emph{basic correlators}.
+A list of all the basic correlators and the WDVV equations for the reconstruction algorithm were given explicitly in the Appendix of \cite{Shen:2013thesis}.
+Therefore, we only need to deal with the system of first-order differential equations (with $\theta_q$ as the derivative) satisfied by these basic correlators whose initial values can be worked out easily by direct calculations in GW theory.
+This system is then shown to be equivalent to the set of Ramanujan identities, in the sense explained in Section \ref{sectionequivalence}. \\